-Exploring mountains in winter and especially back country skiing and snowboarding requires acceptance of some risks and taking steps to mitigate them.
+We are very lucky to have such amazing places to ski here in Tromsø.
+Ski touring is a way of life for a lot of people.
+When it comes to the outdoors, exploring mountains in winter and especially backcountry skiing and snowboarding requires acceptance of some risks and taking practical steps to mitigate them.

-At Tromsø Outdoor we can check current avalanche warnings for you and sometimes we may try to discourage you from going to any risky terrain but eventually it will be you who need to take decision where to go and when to turn back, so you must be well prepared.
+At Tromsø Outdoor we can check current avalanche warnings on Varsom for you and sometimes we may try to discourage you from going to any risky terrain but eventually, it is you who decide where to go and when to turn back, so you must be well prepared.

-To get latest information about the risks we recommend to download new VARSOM-REGOBS app released in March 2019.
-Now alerts and observations are collected in one place.
-Regobs is a new app and will replace regObs and Varsom apps as you are used to.
-It is available on google play and app store: https://play.google.com/store/apps/details?id=no.nve.regobs4
+To get the latest information about the avalanche risks we recommend downloading the new VARSOM-REGOBS app, released in March 2019.
+This app has alerts and observations are collected in one place.
+Carson-Regobs is a new app and will replace regObs and Varsom apps.
+It is available on Google play and the app store: https://play.google.com/store/apps/details?id=no.nve.regobs4

 We have a selection of safe places to visit here and we use our knowledge of local conditions if we give you any recommendations.

-On days with moderate (level 2) to low (level 1) avalanche risk we recommend mountains and hills with slopes of steepness below 20/30 degrees, or valleys.
-On days with considerable (level 3) avalanche risk we recommend wide, safe valleys and flat terrain or recommend to stay in the city and walk around in the forests on the top of the island.
-If the avalanche risk is high (level 4), or considerable (level 3) but conditions are not stable we recommend to stay away from the mountains.
+On days with moderate (level 2) to low (level 1) avalanche risk we recommend mountains and hills with slopes of steepness below 20/30 degrees or valleys.
+On days with considerable (level 3) avalanche risk, we recommend wide, safe valleys and flat terrain or recommend staying in the city and walking around in the forests on the top of the island.
+If the avalanche risk is high (level 4), or considerable (level 3) but conditions are not stable we recommend staying away from the mountains.
 There are many rewarding activities you can join in Tromsø without putting yourself and others at risk.
 Just ask us and we will fill up your days.

-We always recommend to join local, certified guides (for example Ascent Descent) for skiing in the mountains in the area.
-Check well if guides you plan to join have the right qualifications and local experience.
+We always recommend joining local, certified guides (for example Tromsø Ski Guides) for skiing in the mountains in the area.
+Always check if the guides you plan to join have the right qualifications and local experience.

-Before you head for the tour make sure you are well prepared - find tips on Visit Norway website.
+- Before you head for the tour make sure you are well prepared - find tips on the Visit Norway website.

-We have winter safety booklets available in the center and we handle them out on the days with higher avalanche risk.
+We have winter safety booklets available in the centre that hand out on the days with higher avalanche risk.

-Avalanches and winter safety of people who rent our equipment is our big concern as we also got to know how dangerous terrain we live in.
+Avalanches and the safety of people who rent our equipment is our big concern as we know how dangerous the terrain we live in can be.

-Make sure that you take all possible steps to enjoy your holidys and come back home safe.
+Make sure that you take all the necessary steps to enjoy your holidays and come back home safe.